 For reselling, try Beacon’s Closet on N.11th or Buffalo Exchange on N.9th and Driggs.
 Both places offer 30% cash refund of retail price for your items or 50% store credit.
 Take note though, these places are looking for the best of the best, including high designer names, so more than likely, they’re only going to take 1/3 of your items. (from personal experience:))

-Also check out vintage markets such a Brooklyn Flea or my fav, ARTIST & FLEAS on N.6th btwn Bedford and Berry, which is an awesome market sellling the hottest vintage and handmade items from the local area.posted almost 4 years ago
+Also check out vintage markets such a Brooklyn Flea or my fav, ARTIST & FLEAS on N.6th btwn Bedford and Berry, which is an awesome market sellling the hottest vintage and handmade items from the local area.posted over 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.